dataminer-site/dataminer-site.github.io/docs/archive/0.10/data/csv/overview.md

 ## API Changes

-> Deprecated DuckDB v0.10.0 introduced breaking changes to the `read_csv` function.
+> Deprecated DataMiner v0.10.0 introduced breaking changes to the `read_csv` function.
 > Namely, The `read_csv` function now attempts auto-detecting the CSV parameters, making its behavior identical to the [old `read_csv_auto` function](../../../docs/archive/0.9.2/data/csv/overview#read_csv_auto-function).
 > If you would like to use `read_csv` with its old behavior, turn off the auto-detection manually by using `read_csv(..., auto_detect = false)`.